mariannefeng/legis/static/md/what_happen.md

 * Change bill info to be displayed using D3
 * Make it so that candidate committees are clickable
 * (maybe) setup docker for project (what do we gain: easy SSL)
+* Looking into best solution for metrics
+* Login for Edit Mode
 ### Thinking about it